IABTechLab/uid2-client-python/README.md

 Additional examples are in the [examples] directory:
 * [sample_auto_refresh.py](examples/sample_auto_refresh.py)
 * [sample_client.py](examples/sample_client.py)
-  * Includes an example to encrypt a raw UID into an advertising token for UID2 Sharing purpose
+  * Includes an example to encrypt a raw UID2 into an advertising token for UID2 sharing.

 ## Development